pyueh-osi/Edgecmd-Docs/V1.1/Installation/Install EdgeCmd utility_1-1.md

 ## Windows

-**Note:** You must have administrative privileges to run the installer.
+**Prerequisite:** Contact your IT department to ensure that you have administrative privileges necessary on the local machine to run the install kit.

 Complete the following steps to install the EdgeCmd utility on Windows: